Pago Pago Lounge: History

-In 1947 the architectural firm of Blanton and Cole were commissioned to design the exotic Pago-Pago Restaurant and Cocktail Lounge, a nightclub at 2201 N. Oracle Road (along the Miracle Mile Strip) for business partners Bob McAffee and Homer Moore.
-The project included design consultation from restaurant designers Clif and Lou Sawyer (who was involved in numerous other tiki themes bars including Link Paola's Outrigger in Honolulu, Trade Winds in Wagon Wheel Junction - Oxnard, California, Moongate in Los Angeles, the South Seas in Anchorage Alaska, and the Bikini in Phoenix, and The Lanai in San Mateo, California) and was built by general contractor F.B.
+In 1947 the architectural firm of Blanton and Cole was commissioned to design the exotic Pago-Pago Restaurant and Cocktail Lounge, a nightclub at 2201 N. Oracle Road (along the Miracle Mile Strip) for business partners Bob McAffee and Homer Moore.
+The project included design consultation from restaurant designers Clif and Lou Sawyer (who were involved in numerous other tiki-themed bars including Link Paola's Outrigger in Honolulu, Trade Winds in Wagon Wheel Junction - Oxnard, California, Moongate in Los Angeles, the South Seas in Anchorage Alaska, and the Bikini in Phoenix, and The Lanai in San Mateo, California) and was built by general contractor F.B.
 Pacheco.

 The Pago Pago was a one-story boxy, rectangular building that featured an entrance porch designed to evoke a Polynesian palapa.
 The circular entrance walls were adorned with faux Polynesian deco murals.
 Signs made of large individual letters outlined in neon spelled out “Pago Pago”; on both the east and north walls.
 The lounge featured a long, curving bar with a painted night sky and irregularly arranged booths.
 The building was a featured location in the 1956 MGM movie A Kiss Before Dying.